Our members write across a variety of media. See some examples of their latest work on our Facebook page

 The UK represents the fifth largest videogames market in the world, but how do you break into the industry, and what sort of jobs are available?
 And how do a writer’s usual tools (story, character and dialogue) function in a videogame?

 The Writers’ Guild and the Royal Television Society hosted an event in Leeds on 18 November 2014 to explore this growing industry, with a chance to ask the professionals questions.
 Speakers included Steve Ince, Chair of the Guild’s Videogames Committee.

 Steve is a writer, consultant and games designer with 21 years’ experience in the games industry who has enjoyed much success and acclaim, during his time with Revolution Software and as a freelancer since then.
 His most recent work includes writing dialogue for Godfire: Rise of Prometheus, released earlier this year.

-Details of the event follow, but if you are unable to attend, Steve Ince has produced a number of Gamewriter Bites! short videos, including one on how to break into the industry.
+Mark Bearly, one of the attendees, wrote a report of the event; while Steve Ince has produced a number of Gamewriter Bites! short videos, including one on how to break into the industry.
 The full library is available on his YouTube channel.